Electrical Engineering

 Consult the department for the current list of approved professional development elective courses.

-3 Transfer students or non-freshmen may choose to substitute a professional development elective.
+Transfer students or non-freshmen may choose to substitute a professional development elective.
 Work with your academic advisor to choose an elective that will aid you in your career objectives.
-Typical courses for this elective include, but are not limited to, professional writing courses, courses from STEM departments (not already required for our program), and additional EEL/EEE/EML/EGM elective credits beyond the 12 required above.
-Students who take both EGM 3401 Engineering Mechanics-Dynamics and EIN 4354 Engineering Economy can use one as their general engineering elective and the other as their professional development elective.
+Typical courses for this elective include, but are not limited to, professional writing courses, courses from STEM departments (not already required for our program), FE review or courses geared toward obtaining certifications, and additional EEL/EEE/EML/EGM elective credits beyond those specifically listed above.

-4 Other calculus based statistics courses may also be acceptable.
+Other calculus-based statistics courses may also be acceptable.

 Electrical Engineering